javalc6/reversi/README.md

 Black color starts first move.
 When player cannot move, the other player takes the turn.
 When neither players can move, the game ends.
 The winner is the player that owns more pieces.

+Following java applications help finding interesting solutions in the Reversi domain:
+* SymmetrySeeker, it looks for Reversi games ending with a _symmetric_ board using random algorithm.
+* GameScanner, it looks for all Reversi games with upto _max_ moves with the option to filter only games ending with a _symmetric_ boards.

 # Finding symmetric boards
-The application SymmetrySeeker looks for Reversi games ending with a _symmetric_ board.
+The application SymmetrySeeker looks for random Reversi games ending with a _symmetric_ board.
 To compile it run following command:
 ```
 javac SymmetrySeeker.java
 ```